hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/previous-versions/vllm-0.4.3.rst

   see `<https://github.com/ROCm/vllm/tree/main/benchmarks>`_.

-- To learn more about system settings and management practices to configure your system for MI300X series accelerators, see `AMD Instinct MI300X system optimization <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/system-optimization/mi300x.html>`_
+- To learn more about system settings and management practices to configure your system for MI300X Series GPUs, see `AMD Instinct MI300X system optimization <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/system-optimization/mi300x.html>`_

 - To learn how to run community models from Hugging Face on AMD GPUs, see :doc:`Running models from Hugging Face </how-to/rocm-for-ai/inference/hugging-face-models>`.